activecollab/eventsdispatcher/README.md

 });
 ```

-To specify a global listener, that handles all events, just to highly general with the specification:
+To specify a global listener, that handles all events, just go highly general with the specification:

 ```php
 <?php